 Leo nodded towards the Oval Office and Bartlet followed him inside.
 "What is it?"

 "I just got a call from Toby.
-Sam was beaten up an hour ago."
+Sam was attacked an hour ago."
 Leo watched as Bartlet slumped against his desk and waited before continuing.
 "He's in the ER now.
-Toby says as well as beaten, he was stabbed.
-CJ's at the hospital but she'll be on her way when she's spoken to the doctor."
+Toby says beaten and stabbed.
+CJ's at the hospital but she'll come in when she's spoken to the doctor."

 Bartlet shook his head and folded his arms he looked up at Leo and saw the fury he felt being contained in his friend's expression.
 "How bad?"